petar-m/EventBrokerSlim/FuncPipeline/ReadMe.md

 ## Parameter Resolution

 FuncPipeline supports function parameter resolution from:
-- **IServiceProvider**: Using the service provider either passed in `PipelineBuilder.Create(IServiceScopeFactory? serviceScopeFactory = null)` or set to the `IPipeline.ServiceScopeFactory` property.
+- **IServiceProvider**: Using the service provider either passed in `PipelineBuilder` constructor or set to the `IPipeline.ServiceScopeFactory` property.
 Function dependencies are always resolved from a new `IServiceScope`, disposed of after each run.
 Functions can share a scope, or alternatively, each function uses a separate scope.
-This is controlled on a pipeline level by passing `PipelineRunOptions` to `PipelineBuilder.NewPipeline(PipelineRunOptions? options = null)`.
+This is controlled on a pipeline level by passing `PipelineRunOptions` to `PipelineBuilder` constructor.
 The default is `PipelineRunOptions.ServiceScopePerFunction = true`.
 - **PipelineRunContext**: Using the `PipelineRunContext` instance passed to `IPipeline.RunAsync()`.